Natural, un-posed wedding photography

-We’re seeing so many new young, budget photographers lately.
-There are some real concerns that have come up in the private groups online that should be considered when finding your photographer.
+We’re seeing more less expensive photographers lately.
+There are some real concerns that have come up in online discussions that should be considered when finding your photographer.

 On the day of the session, less experienced photographers capture less, and can’t get the same timeless moments that photographers with decades of experience can get.
 Katie began photographing weddings over 10 years ago, and I began in landscape photography over 20 years ago, switching to portrait photography 6 years ago.
 Our combined experience doesn’t cost much more, but it is something that you can see at your session, and for years after.
 A series of blog posts isn’t enough; those are highlights.
 In a full consult, we’ll show you an entire set from multiple weddings so that you know we will capture timeless images throughout your day.